-Quality was classified as high, moderate, low, or very low in terms of risk of bias, clarity of comparisons, precision, and consistency of analyses.
-The most evident emphasis was on systematic review articles or metaanalysis of randomized clinical trials, followed by randomized clinical trials.
-The low quality of evidence was attributed to case reports, editorials, and brief communications, according to the GRADE instrument.
-The risk of bias was analyzed according to the Cochrane instrument by analyzing the Funnel Plot graph (Sample size versus Effect size), using the Cohen test (d).
+Quality was classified as high, moderate, low, or very low regarding the risk of bias, clarity of comparisons, precision, and consistency of analyses.
+The most evident emphasis was on systematic review articles or meta-analyses of randomized clinical trials, followed by randomized clinical trials.
+Low quality of evidence was attributed to case reports, editorials, and brief communications, according to the GRADE instrument.
+The risk of bias was analyzed according to the Cochrane instrument by analyzing the Funnel Plot graph (Sample size versus Effect size), using Cohen's d test.

-Results and Discussion Summary of Findings
+Results and discussion Summary of Findings

-A total of 122 articles were found that were subjected to eligibility analysis, with 34 final studies being selected to compose the results of this systematic review.
+A total of 119 articles were found that were submitted to eligibility analysis, and 34 final studies were selected to compose the results of this systematic review.
 The studies listed were of medium to high quality (Figure 1), considering the level of scientific evidence of studies such as meta-analysis, consensus, randomized clinical, prospective, and observational.
-The biases did not compromise the scientific basis of the studies.
-According to the GRADE instrument, most studies showed homogeneity in their results, with $X^2=64.5\%>50\%$.
-Considering the Cochrane tool for risk of bias, the overall assessment resulted in 22 studies with a high risk of bias and 26 studies that did not meet GRADE and AMSTAR-2.
+Biases did not compromise the scientific basis of the studies presented homogeneity in their results, with $X^2 = 76.5\% > 50\%$.
+Considering the Cochrane tool for risk of bias, the overall assessment resulted in 23 studies with a high risk of bias and 27 studies that did not meet GRADE and AMSTAR-2.

 Figure 1.
-Flowchart showing the article selection pro cess. --- -------
+Flowchart showing the article selection process.